-In 2018, Tumlare introduced a uniform approach to performance management.
-During 2019-2020, we strengthened our position as a performance driven organisation with processes in place to enable employees to have S.M.A.R.T. goals set for them at the start of the year, followed by a Mid-Year Review to encourage goal-based discussions and amend goals or course correct as required.
-Talent identification and risk assessment processes are run with a view to identifying and retaining high potential talent, building career ladders and creation succession plans.
+Further to this, Tumlare has continued to build its approach to Performance Management.
+During 2021 and encouraged goal-based performance discussions.
+Talent identification and risk assessment processes are run with a view to identifying and retaining high potential talent, building career ladders and creating succession plans.
 Year-end reviews are held, ratings given, and future development discussed.
 This is supported by an HRIS system.

-Due to Covid-19 a modified year-end review process for 2020 has been introduced under the name of Career Conversations 2020.
-Instead of goal evaluations, this year we have taken the opportunity to recognise resilience and personal growth in remote working conditions across the organisation.
-This is meant to be a two-way conversation to strengthen existing relationships and build a bridge for new reporting relationships.
-As such, this was a 'No Rating' Year.
-It was instead a year to reflect employee's journey in 2020 with his manager.
-Career Conversations 2020 was a platform to reflect on and share employee's achievements - small and big wins alike; recount the challenges he faced and overcame; take pride in his journey and personal growth.
+Due to Covid-19 a modified year-end review process set in 2020 was followed for 2021 as well.
+It was called 'Career Conversations 2021'.
+It gave a platform to reflect on and share employee's achievements - small and big wins alike; recount the challenges he/she faced and overcame; take pride in his/her journey and personal growth.

 At Tumlare, we also focus increasingly more on Staff Recognition.
-In 2020 we continued with the Excellence Awards launched in 2018.
-They include 3 award categories to recognise colleagues' achievements and commitment: Above & Beyond, Outstanding Contribution and CEO Awards.
-In 2019-2020, we expanded these recognition mechanisms by participating in JTB Corporation's annual GBU Awards.
-These recognise outstanding achievements in various businesses of the JTB Group with the intention of fostering unity, diversity, innovation and synergy between group companies keeping customer centricity.
+In 2018, we launched the Excellence Awards, including 3 award categories to recognise employees' achievements and commitment across our organisation: Above & Beyond, Outstanding Contribution and CEO Awards.
+We have continued the celebration of excellence by our employees in 2021 as well, with 145 awards across these categories given to employees demonstrating excellence as individuals or part of a team.

+Since 2019, we expanded our recognition mechanisms by participating in JTB Corporation's annual GBU Awards and ALL JTB Awards.
+These recognise outstanding achievements in various businesses of the JTB Group with the intention of fostering unity, diversity, innovation and synergy between group companies keeping customer centricity top of mind.